maemo-leste/maemo-leste.github.io/content/maemo-leste-april-2018-update.rst

 need developers who can work on porting packages, help out with reverse engineering, and debug driver issues.

-We're currently on irc.freenode.net in #maemo-leste, but also hang out in
+We're currently on irc.libera.chat in #maemo-leste, but also hang out in
 #maemo.
 We also monitor the github issues closely.